Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 Tissue tracking entails methods that estimate motion of tissue surfaces or organs in MCV.
-These are useful for any applications that require tracking of specific points (or regions).
-These applications includes autonomous scanning, image guidance, automation, and measurement of marked points.
+These are useful for any applications that require tracking of specific points or regions.
+These applications include autonomous scanning, image guidance, automation, and measurement of marked points.
 Tissue tracking often uses optical flow (dense) or temporal feature matching (sparse).
-This can be paired with feature management in order to maintain features over time and to find features after they disappear.
-We will begin with a summary of classical methods that are still used in endoscopy to this day.
-Summarizing a classical computer vision based tracking method,~\citet{lucasIterativeImageRegistration1981} introduce a tracker that (for each tracked patch) uses image similarity to find the best aligned patch and optimize its position until convergence using image intensity metrics (eg. L1, SSD). \citet{tomasi1991detection} extend this with salient detections, creating the frequently used the Kanade--Lucas--Tomasi (KLT) tracker.
+This can be paired with feature management to maintain features over time and to find features after they disappear.
+We will briefly cover evaluation metrics, and then delve into the field.

+\metrics{} Tissue tracking methods often evaluate their work using the performance of tracking algorithms compared to ground truth.
+The metrics used here include endpoint error, and accuracy at a threshold, $\delta$.
+IOU or chamfer distance can also be used if tracking is evaluated on segments.
+Forward-backward error, or cycle consistency, is also sometimes used for evaluating drift of trackers.
+Metrics from the TAP-Vid metric for occlusion accuracy are important to reference for future quantification under drift and for long-term tracking~\citep{doerschTAPVidBenchmarkTracking2022}.